 What are the work authorizations available under F-1 Visa?

 International Students and other foreign workers who wish to work in the USA need to apply for the work authorization in USA.
 Working without work authorization can lead to severe circumstances, inclusive of termination and even deportation.
+In case of deportation you may never be allowed to enter the United States ever again.
+The USA government is very strict in these matters due to the reason that people from all over the world want to live in this country due to the technical advancement and good lifestyle.

 If we talk about F1 visa, the available work authorizations are OPT, CPT, and on-campus employment.
 If you are enrolled in a STEM subject, you may apply for a STEM OPT extension and continue working after the tenure of OPT employment is over.